Main Content Start

-The more you know about the transfer process the easier it will be to transfer smoothly.
-Make sure you have frequent appointments with your advisor or transfer services to ensure enusre you stay on track.
+The more you know about the transfer process, the easier it will be to transfer smoothly.
+Make sure you have frequent appointments with your advisor or transfer services to ensure you stay on track.

 Meet with University Reps

 Representatives from four year institutions frequently visit NWACC.
-During these visits, university representatives are available to meet with you about their institutions programs, admissions process, and answer any questions you might have.
-See our calendar to know who is visiting when.
+During these visits, university representatives are available to meet with you about their institutions programs, admissions process, and to answer your questions.

 Make sure the institution you plan to attend offers the degree you want.
 If you are unsure of your degree, work on a career search and find your major as soon as possible.

-fit in and afford your education, research financial aid, scholarships, student life,
+fit in and can afford your education, research financial aid, scholarships, student

 Visit the campus you plan to attend when students are on campus.
 Don't forget to inquire about visitor parking and make appropriate appointments ahead of time.